dogeystamp/geode-piano/README.md

 - Install `elf2uf2-rs`.
 - `cargo run --bin --release geode-piano`

+## materials

+- 1 Raspberry Pi Pico (preferably with pre-soldered headers)
+- 2 MCP23017 I/O extender chips, DIP format
+- 2 pull-up resistors for I²C (1-10kΩ), these are optional but recommended
+- 1 USB to Micro-USB cable with data transfer
+- Many jumper cables
+- Breadboard

+## wiring

+### rails

+- Pin 3 -> GND rail
+- Pin 36 (3V3OUT) -> power (positive) rail

+### i2c

+Let's call the closest MCP23017 chip to the Pico MCP A, and the further one MCP B.

+- GP16 -> MCP A SDA
+- GP17 -> MCP A SCL
+- Pull-up resistor from GP16 to power rail
+- Pull-up resistor from GP17 to power rail

+For both MCP23017s:

+- MCP RESET -> power rail
+- MCP A0, A1, A2 -> GND rail for 0, power rail for 1
+    - MCP A should be 0x20 (GND, GND, GND), MCP B 0x27 (3V3, 3V3, 3V3)
+- MCP VDD -> power rail
+- MCP VSS -> GND rail

 If you are missing dependencies, consult [Alex Wilson's guide](https://www.alexdwilson.dev/learning-in-public/how-to-program-a-raspberry-pi-pico) on Rust Pico development.